aldee07/certbot-scripts/http01-verification/README.md

 - **NGINX Configuration:** Automatically creates the necessary NGINX server configuration for the acme-challenge.

-- **Certificate Generation:** Produces the required SSL/TLS certificates.
+- **Certificate Generation:** Produces the required SSL/TLS certificates individually for each domains/subdomains defined.

 ## Prerequisites